 - Working with voluntary organisations to support community energy - overcoming the barriers to installing solar panels on school buildings and improving a community energy toolkit.

-You will develop your independent study and interpersonal skills on this course.
+You will develop your capacity for independent study and interpersonal skills on this programme.
 There is an emphasis on structured research, well-prepared written and verbal presentations and computer literacy.